 Stay connected and browse our extensive menu at chinlee.com.sg, where you can easily place your order for pickup or delivery.
 Experience the taste of authentic Chinese cuisine and discover why Chin Lee Tea & Dine is a beloved dining destination.
 We're committed to providing a memorable experience, ensuring you return time and again.

 The supervisor (guy) needs training.
 He asked us what kind of water we wanted when we were just seated, only to find out it was $2 each.
 Just be careful, as they don’t tell you the price beforehand.
 But the food is really good!
 It's just that the supervisor made the whole experience frustrating.
-I would appreciate it if he let us know the price beforehand.
+I would appreciate it if he had told us the price beforehand.

 Positive Reviews